Mango Prices – Historical Graph

 What is the future price of mango?

-The growing demand for both fresh and processed mango products is one of the factors driving the increase in demand for fresh mangoes.
+The growing demand for fresh and processed mango products is one of the factors driving the increase in demand for fresh mangoes.
 Moreover, the promotion of mango consumption through marketing campaigns, health awareness, and culinary innovations highlights the benefits and versatility of mangoes.

-Overall, the price of mangoes will be around $3.52 per kilogram in 2028, with a global mango market of $8.84 billion in 2027.
+Overall, mango prices will be $3.52 per kilogram in 2028, with a global mango market of $8.84 billion in 2027.